Twig44/webtree/README.md

 # webtree
-A simple browser made in python
+A simple browser made in python featuring
+- built in adblock (kind of)
+- modern, clean design
+- search overlay for easy searching